 We had to thank the chef for the great cooking.
 He said he had been in Singapore for like 5/6 years before he came to Malaysia.
 He was also a good host; walking around the restaurant as if to make sure everything was okay and checking in with the guests.

 O’Galito’s is a little bit pricy but factoring in the quality (and quantity of my food, I couldn’t finish it), it was worth it.
 The chef has love in his hands!

 After we were done eating, Mr. Latecomer finally arrived and then we had dessert while he decided to have a pint of beer.
 That pint though…

 For dessert, I had the pannacotta.
 When it came, I was underwhelmed.
 I was expecting something interesting.
 It had a tart raspberry sauce on the top and a cream pudding, which I liked.
 It tasted okay, not very interesting.
 Nice presentation though.

 Conversation flowed!
 We reminisced about high school days and all the trouble we got into.
 I learnt that secondary school in Ghana and Nigeria are pretty similar.
-Hope, who’s from Botswana, was horrified at our stories.
+H, who’s from Botswana, was horrified at our stories.

 It was a pretty fun day; good food, good company.
 Win.

 Want to make your own Calzone?
 Click here!